salimcodes/Wine-Type-Prediction/README.md

 13. Quantity of Proline

 >The model was built using the Gaussian Naïve – Bayes classifier with 25% of the dataset dedicated to test samples and 75% used for training the model.

-> On the training the model, it was seen to have a 93.33% Accuracy A full link to the running of the Jupyter Notebook file is given below https://colab.research.google.com/drive/1eSgwLygr9Lphp57s28W2cXiIC49Q1N_5?usp=sharing
+On the training the model, it was seen to have a 93.33% Accuracy.
+_A full link to the running of the Jupyter Notebook file is given below_ https://colab.research.google.com/drive/1eSgwLygr9Lphp57s28W2cXiIC49Q1N_5?usp=sharing